inko-lang/inko/docs/source/references/cli.md

 ```

 The resulting executable is located at `./build/hello`.
 By default the compiler
-enables a reasonable number of optimisations, without sacrificing compile times.
+uses a set of optimizations similar to the optimizations enabled by using `clang
+-O2`.
 You can either disable optimisations entirely, or enable more aggressive
 optimisations at the cost of compile times increasing:

 ```bash